Terms and Conditions

 (b) a User may only use the User Interface to access a Venue Account for which the User is a Venue User.

 4.3 Subject to any limitations expressed in the Hosted Services Specification, a Venue User may invite additional Users to access the Venue Account.
-Where an invited User does not already have a User Account on the Hosted Services, they must register their User Account in accordance with clause 3.2 of these Terms and Conditions.
+Where an invited User does not already have a User Account on MyHallWizard, they must register their User Account in accordance with clause 3.2 of these Terms and Conditions.

-4.4 Except to the extent expressly permitted in these Terms and Conditions or required by law on a non-excludable basis, the licence granted by the Provider to the Customer under Clause 4.1 is subject to the following prohibitions:
+4.4 Except to the extent expressly permitted in these Terms and Conditions or required by law on a non-excludable basis, the licence granted by Us to You under Clause 4.1 is subject to the following prohibitions:

-(a) the Customer must not sub-license its right to access and use the Hosted Services;
+(a) You must not sub-license Your right to access and use MyHallWizard;

-(b) the Customer must not permit any unauthorised person or application to access or use the Hosted Services;
+(b) You must not permit any unauthorised person or application to access or use MyHallWizard;

-(c) the Customer must not use the Hosted Services to provide services to third parties;
+(c) You must not use MyHallWizard to provide services to third parties;

-(d) the Customer must not republish or redistribute any content or material from the Hosted Services;
+(d) You must not republish or redistribute any content or material from MyHallWizard;

-(e) the Customer must not make any alteration to the Platform, except as permitted by the Documentation;
+(e) You must not make any alteration to the Platform, except as permitted by the Documentation;

-(f) the Customer must not conduct or request that any other person conduct any load testing or penetration testing on the Platform or Hosted Services; and
+(f) You must not conduct or request that any other person conduct any load testing or penetration testing on the Platform or MyHallWizard; and

-(g) the Customer must not build a competitive product or service or copy any features or functions of the Hosted Service.
+(g) You must not build a competitive product or service or copy any features or functions of MyHallWizard.

-4.5 The Customer shall implement and maintain reasonable security measures relating to the Access Credentials to ensure that no unauthorised person or application may gain access to the Hosted Services by means of the Access Credentials.
+4.5 You shall implement and maintain reasonable security measures relating to the Access Credentials to ensure that no unauthorised person or application may gain access to MyHallWizard by means of the Access Credentials.

-4.6 The Provider shall use reasonable endeavours to maintain the availability of the Hosted Services to the Customer, but does not guarantee 100% availability.
+4.6 We shall use reasonable endeavours to maintain the availability of MyHallWizard to You, but do not guarantee 100% availability.

 4.7 For the avoidance of doubt, downtime caused directly or indirectly by any of the following shall not be considered a breach of the Agreement: